nevinbuilds/bruniai-action/README.md

-# Visual Regression Testing with Playwright and OpenAI
+# 🎨 Visual Regression Testing with Playwright and OpenAI

 This GitHub Action automates visual regression testing by comparing screenshots and highlighting differences between production and pull request versions.
 It's perfect for CI/CD pipelines, helping teams catch unintended visual changes in web applications, design systems, and UI-driven projects.

-## Quick Start
+## 🚀 Quick Start

-Add this to your workflow file (`.github/workflows/visual-regression.yml`):
+Add this to your existing workflow file or or create a workflow file like this if you don't have one (e.g. `.github/workflows/visual-regression.yml`):

 ```yaml
 name: Visual Regression Test